AnnaPresciuttini/ADM-HW4/README.md

 `main.ipynb`: a Jupyter notebook explaines choices we made throughout the homework.

-`hashing_lib.py`: suggested python file that contains functions for task 1.
+`hashing_lib.py`: a python file that contains functions for task 1.